Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint

-We add to $\mathcal{I}$ all indices corresponding to the dual variables having reduced cost higher than a threshold $\epsilon$ (specified a-priori).
-These indices correspond to violations of constraints~\eqref{line-1-l1svm-const} in the primal Problem \eqref{l1-SVM-primal}, and solve the new LP.
+is (strictly) positive.
+We add to $\mathcal{I}$ all (or a subset of) indices corresponding to the dual variables having reduced cost higher than a threshold $\epsilon \geq 0$ (specified a-priori).
+We solve the new LP formed with the expanded set $\mathcal I$.
 The constraint generation algorithm for L1-SVM is summarized below:

 \textsc{Algorithm~3}: \textbf{Constraint generation for L1-SVM}